Hansa Yogendra

-Hansa Yogendra (born 1947) is an Indian yoga guru, author and researcher and TV personality.
+Hansa Yogendra (born 8 October 1947) is an Indian yoga guru, author, researcher and TV personality.
 She is director of The Yoga Institute in Mumbai, founded by her father-in-law Shri Yogendra.
 It is a government recognized non-profit organization and the oldest organized yoga center in the world, founded in 1918.

 She was presenter of the television series Yoga for Better Living, aired on DD National in 1980s.

 She is the chair of the Yoga Certification Committee for Quality Council of India (QCI) and President of the International Board of Yoga.
 She is the Vice President of the Indian Yoga Association.

 Early life

 Born on 8 October 1947 to Jitendra Phulchand Patni and Tara Patni, in a Jain family, she completed her graduation in science from Mithibai College.
 Later, she completed her Yoga teacher training course at The Yoga Institute.
 She holds a degree in Law from the Government Law College, Mumbai.
-She received a PhD. from The Open International University for Complementary Medicines in February 2018.
+She received a Ph.D from The Open International University for Complementary Medicines in February 2018.